-Michael McCord, construction partner, Tughans Solicitors, said: “The latest official figures from the Department of Finance and Personnel confirm that construction output rose in the final quarter of 2014, and today’s figures from RICS and Tughans point to rising activity amongst Northern Ireland construction firms in the first quarter of 2015.
+Michael McCord, construction partner, Tughans Solicitors, said: “The latest official figures from the Department of Finance and Personnel confirm that construction output rose in the final quarter of 2014, and today’s figures from RICS and Tughans point to rising activity amongst Northern the UK construction firms in the first quarter of 2015.

 “However, within the figures, it is concerning that surveyors are reporting falling infrastructure workloads.
 It continues to be the case that a sizeable amount of the work that local construction businesses are doing is in the English and Scotish markets.
-What we really want to see is the local construction sector experiencing sustained growth within Northern Ireland itself as well, and infrastructure activity is a very important element of this.”
+What we really want to see is the local construction sector experiencing sustained growth within Northern the UK itself as well, and infrastructure activity is a very important element of this.”

-With regard to the outlook for workloads, there has been a decline in sentiment amongst Northern Ireland surveyors.
+With regard to the outlook for workloads, there has been a decline in sentiment amongst Northern the UK surveyors.
 The balance expecting workloads to be higher 12 months ahead fell to +7 in Q1 from +50 in the previous quarter.
 The balance expecting employment in the sector to be higher in 12 months fell from +38 to 0.